 In comparison to the DX-series synthesizers which use 6 sinewave operators to create their sound, the TX81Z uses only 4 operators.
 This limitation is compensated for by the TX81Z's ability to "read" its sine waveform in 7 different ways, effectively creating multiple waveforms from which sounds can be created.
 The TX81Z also has the ability to create pseudo-delay/reverb effects through MIDI (as well as auto-panning and chord mode), allowing for many creative sound design possibilities.

-However, like with most FM-synthesizers mainstream musicians found them tedious to program and largely used the 128 factory presets, the most famous of which is C15 "LatelyBass."
+However, most musicians found the module tedious to program and largely used the 128 factory presets, the most famous of which is C15 "LatelyBass."
 Originally popularized by Babyface, it went on to become a signature bass sound in early 90's dance, R&B and new jack swing.
 The Yamaha TX81Z has been used by Ace of Bass, Al B. Sure!, Babyface, Deee-lite, Fluke, The Fresh Prince, Guy, Haddaway, Heavy D & The Boyz, Hi-Five, Janet Jackson, Jodeci, Keith Sweat, Madonna, Orbital, Teddy Riley, TLC, Ultra Nate, and Whigfield among others.

 This page contains patch banks for the TX81Z in SysEx format.
 All archives are complete collections, checked and labeled for accuracy.
 Please note that these sounds require the original hardware to play.